SamLue/vyos-documentation/docs/contributing/build-vyos.rst

   # For VyOS 1.4 (sagitta) and VyOS 1.5 (circinus, current)
   $ sudo make clean
-  $ sudo ./build-vyos-image iso --architecture amd64 --build-by "j.randomhacker@vyos.io"
+  $ sudo ./build-vyos-image generic --architecture amd64 --build-by "j.randomhacker@vyos.io"

 For the packages required, you can refer to the ``docker/Dockerfile`` file in the repository_.
 The ``./build-vyos-image`` script will also warn you if any